shawnLOATRchen/PubMatic-REST-Assignment/README.md

 ## Result

-- finish all the requirement, including bonus.
+- Finish all the requirement, including bonus.
-- finish time: 4 hours
+- Finish time: 4 hours